OWASP/owasp.github.io/pages/all_supporters.md

 - Vote in the Global Board of Directors election
 - Discounted sponsorship rates at participating events

-To learn more please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!
+To learn more please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72 today!

 ## Corporate Membership for Start-Up's
 Discounted Corporate Membership rates are available for start-up companies in the first 12 months, max 24 months of Corporate Membership.